-This new page, added in 2020 spring, reprints articles about the pandemic that touch on the climate crisis and the future of our species and, in particular, U.S. government and society.
+This page, added in 2020, reprints writings about the pandemic that touch on the climate crisis and the future of our species and, in particular, U.S. government and society.
 These selections, by a NY Times columnist and critic of Silicon Valley, an acclaimed author of “speculative fiction,” a journalist recalling Europe’s WWII descent into barbarism as he battles the coronavirus, an acclaimed author of “speculative fiction,” and an attorney specializing in energy projects, are evocative, wide-ranging and affirming.
 The set closes with a long but invigorating post on the eve of Pres.
 Biden’s inauguration by a leading climate journalist who declares, “The war on climate denial has been won.
 And that’s not the only good news.”

 * * * * * * * * * * * * * * * * *